samvith2011/python_kickstart/README.md

 # python_kickstart
-Some code stuff my me
+Some code stuff by me